 - SCUF Prestige

-This depends on your personal preferences since different people prefer different layouts.
-That said, most gamers agree that the Xbox One controller is the most comfortable to use for long periods of time.
+This depends on your personal preferences as different people prefer different layouts.
+That said, most gamers agree that the Xbox One controller is the most comfortable one to use for long periods.

 Pretty much all of them.
-PC is a versatile platform, so whether you choose the most affordable PC controller or an expensive one, you won’t have any trouble connecting it to your computer.
+PC is a versatile platform, so whether you choose a budget model or an expensive one, you won’t have any trouble connecting it to your computer.
 With gaming platforms like Steam, you won’t even have to worry about drivers anymore.
-Everything has become plug’n’play.
+Everything has become plug-and-play these days.

 Yes, of course.
-While many PC gamers are vocal about their disapproval of gamepads, the fact remains that a lot of modern games are designed to be played on the console.
+While many PC gamers are vocal about their disapproval of PC game controllers, the fact remains that a lot of modern games are designed to be played on the console.